 - Off with His Head!: The Wendol steal the heads of those they kill, including some of Buliwyf's men.

 - The Reveal: Ahmad gets a clear view of a Wendol without his bear skin and describes his features in detail.
-It's undisputably a Neanderthal.
-This causes an "academic" storm in the book's epilogue.
+It's indisputably a Neanderthal.
+The book's epilogue includes various academic authorities arguing over whether Ahmad's description of the Wendol can be trusted.

-- Sea Monster: When Ahmad sees whales in the Baltic for the first time in his life, the Norse tell him that they are sea monsters and that they destroy ships by copulating with them.
+- Sea Monster: When Ahmad sees whales in the Baltic for the first time in his life, the Norse tell him that they are sea monsters and that they destroy ships because they mistake them for potential mates.
 It is as unclear to Ahmad, the reader and the in-universe translators if the Norse really believe this or they are just pranking Ahmad.

 - Setting Update: The immediately post-Roman story of Beowulf is moved forward to the Viking Age.

 - Shown Their Work: As is typical of him, Crichton displays his erudition.
-His worldbuilding was and is so convincing that years later, not even himself could tell which parts he made up.
-He said one of the annoying parts was that he'd fabricated his references so well that he'd spend hours trying to look up a book, and sometimes still wasn't sure whether he just couldn't find it or he'd made it up himself.
+His worldbuilding was and is so convincing that years later, not even he sometimes couldn't tell which parts he made up and which were from Ahmad ibn Fadlan's real writings.
+He said one of the annoying parts was that he'd fabricated his references so well that he'd spend hours trying to look up a book, and sometimes still wasn't sure whether he just couldn't find it or if he'd made it up himself.

 - 13 Is Unlucky: Well, it was certainly unlucky for Ahmad to be picked as the 13th warrior of the party.
 But the Norse consider 13 a lucky number, and Ahmad is one of the few that survives to tell the tale.